 If resetting BMC fails, the OS is shut down.

-Do not select this action on the server where the ipmitool or ipmiutil is not installed, or the ipmitool command, the hwreset command or the ireset command does not run.
+Do not select this action on the server where the OpenIPMI is not installed, or the ipmitool command does not run.

-• BMC power off
+♦ BMC power off

 Powers off the OS by using the ipmi command.
 OS shutdown may be performed due to the ACPI settings of the OS.